North Star News

 Changes of Transportation

-If your student will go home differently than normal, please contact the office to make the change.
+If your student will go home differently than normal, including if they will not attend SUN after school, please contact the office to make the change.
 Dismissal is a very busy time, so we appreciate you calling no later than 2:00 p.m. to make any changes.

 Early Student Pick-Up